caodoanh2001/caodoanh2001.github.io/_news/announcement_4.md

 ---

 D.C.
 Bui, B. Song, K. Kim, J.T.
 Kwak, DAX-Net: a dual-branch dual-task adaptive cross-weight feature fusion network for robust multi-class cancer classification in pathology images, , 2023, .
 Paper ( Under review )

+Update: After a year, we have the review comments for this paper in first round review.
+Started working on the revised manuscript.
+Not sure what will happen, but hope the best.